 • Conductor: the valence and conduction bands overlap (zero gap).
 There are always electrons in the conduction band, with no energy needed to get them there.
 The material conducts strongly at any temperature.

 • Insulator: the gap is large (several eV).
 At ordinary temperatures the thermal energy available to an electron ( at room temperature) is nowhere near enough to lift one across the gap.
-Essentially no conduction-band electrons exist, so the material conducts nothing.
+Almost no conduction-band electrons exist, so the material conducts nothing.

 What a jump leaves behind